 - The hands and feet contain over half of the body’s bones.
 As each hand has 27 bones and each foot has 26 bones.

-- Most of the adults have 24 ribs but a few people have an extra rib, called a cervical rib, just above the collarbone.
+- Most adults have 24 ribs but a few people have an extra rib, called a cervical rib, just above the collarbone.
 It can cause health issues.

-- Ancient Egyptians were the first one to develop world’s first functional prosthetic bone.
+- Ancient Egyptians were the first to develop the world’s first functional prosthetic bone.

 - The cells of human bones are susceptible to tumors and cancer as human bones are made of living, active cells.

-- The collagen in human bones gets replenished constantly so in every 7 years, you have a new skeleton.
+- The collagen in human bones gets replenished constantly, so every 7 years you have a new skeleton.

 - The so called ‘funny bone’ is not a bone actually.
 It is your ulnar nerve that runs inside your elbow.